Windows XP: How To Enable Disk Quotas

-If the hard drive is formatted with NTFS, you can limit the amount of disk space a user can utilize using Disk Quotas.
+If a hard drive is formatted with NTFS, you can limit the amount of disk space a user can utilize using Disk Quotas.
 Disk Quotas are based on file ownership (which means that it counts against the one who owns it).
-To enable Disk Quotas:
+To enable Disk Quotas, follow the steps provided in this tutorial.

-1. Open My Computer and right-click the hard drive you wish to enable the feature on.
+1. Open My Computer, and right-click the hard drive on which you wish to enable the feature.

 2. Select Properties.